epigen/CellWhisperer/README.md

 cellwhisperer fit --config run_config.yaml
 ```

+The config used to train is located at `src/cellwhisperer_clip_v1.yaml`

 #### Important parameters

 `wandb`: Whether to log to wandb and if so which run_name to use